-The Adorers of the Blood of Christ, U.S. Region, are joining faith leaders from throughout the country in a call for a national Day of Mourning and Lament on June 1.
+The Adorers of the Blood of Christ, U.S. Region, are joining faith leaders from throughout the country in a call for a national Day of Mourning and Lament on June 1 to mourn the nation’s dead of Covid-19.

 The call aims to put a face on the worst pandemic in a century and provide an opportunity for the nation to grieve together.

-This week, the number of Americans who died from the coronavirus, reached 100,000, a chilling milestone that exceeds the combined number of U.S. deaths from the wars in Vietnam and Korea.
+This week, the number of Americans who died from Covid-19 reached 100,000, a chilling milestone that exceeds the combined number of U.S. deaths from the wars in Vietnam and Korea.

 The Adorers join this call with the Leadership Conference of Women Religious (leaders of congregations of U.S. Catholic Sisters) and more than 100 other national faith leaders.